DanielBerns/100-days-of-code/log.md

 ## Day 14 - (292298115): Wednesday 17 August, 2022

 Day 014 of #100DaysOfCode.
 Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
 Today, I wrote quick and dirt code for getting mimetypes from all the files in factbook-{2000:2021} directories.

+## Day 15 - (292298116): Thursday 18 August, 2022

+Day 015 of #100DaysOfCode.
+Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
+Forgot to update this repo, forgot to tweet.
+Too much work, scanning files to detect patterns in the data.

+## Day 16 - (292298117): Friday 19 August, 2022

+Day 015 of #100DaysOfCode.
+Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
+Forgot to update this repo, forgot to tweet.
+Wrote some code, broke some tests.
+Refactoring the code.
+I found an interesting pattern: The factbooks have some html files under the fields/ subdirectory, with highly structured data.
+However, I will resist [the temptation](https://www.reddit.com/r/programming/comments/nlko23/summoning_cthulhu_by_parsing_html_with_regular/).
+I am writing some code for matching and collecting data from these files.

+## Day 17 - (292298118): Saturday 20 August, 2022
+Day 015 of #100DaysOfCode.
+Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
+Updating this repo, tweeting about it.